muditsen/multilevelrecyclerview/README.md

 multiLevelRecyclerView.setAccordion(true);
 ```

-The `recursivePopulateFakeData()` method adds items to an `ArrayList<>()` which are passed to the adapter and then populated in the `MultiLevelRecyclerView`.
-This is how the items look like this:
+The `recursivePopulateFakeData()` method adds items to an `ArrayList<>()` which are passed to the adapter and then get populated in the `MultiLevelRecyclerView`.
+This is how the items look like:

 ![MultiLevelRecyclerView][image1]

 **Important: By default the** `MultiLevelRecyclerView` **sets a click listener on the whole item!**

-If you want different click events in one item e.g.: one click event on the item and one click event on the expand button then add the following line of code:
+If you want different click events on one item e.g.: one click event on the item itself and one click event on the expand button then add the following line of code after declaring your `MultiLevelRecyclerView`:
 ```java
 multiLevelRecyclerView.removeItemClickListeners();
 ```

-This removes the click event on the whole item and then you're able to set different click events on your views in the `ViewHolder` in your `MyAdapter.java` file like so:
+This removes the click event on the whole item and then you're able to set different click events on your views in the `ViewHolder` class in your `MyAdapter.java` file like so:
 ```java
 private class Holder extends RecyclerView.ViewHolder {